FOSSEE/st-scripts/parsing_data.rst

 We see that when we split on space, multiple whitespaces are not clubbed as one and there is an empty string everytime there are two consecutive spaces.

-Now that we know splitting a string, we can split the record and retreive each field seperately.
+Now that we know how to split a string, we can split the record and retrieve each field seperately.
 But there is one problem.
 The region code "B" and a "B" surrounded by whitespace are treated as two different regions.
 We must find a way to remove all the whitespace around a string so that "B" and a "B" with white spaces are dealt as same.

-This is possible by using the =strip= method of strings.
+This is possible by using the ``strip`` method of strings.
 Let us define a string by typing
 ::